drampas/cms/README.md

 • Project Lombok<br> • MySql 8.0.31<br> •
 OpenApi<br> • Maven

+More information and guides on the technologies used and spring boot in general [here]().

 ## Getting started
 To get started with this project, you will need to have the following installed on your local machine:<br>
 • JDK 17+<br>